JuniaFirdaus/JuniaFirdaus/README.md

-### Hi there, I'm Junia Firdaus or you can call me AJUN👋
+### Hi there, I'm Junia Firdaus or you can call me JUNA👋

 An independent Software Engineer who loves to create and share projects about web and mobile technology!
 I've enjoyed Kotlin, Swift, Flutter, JavaScript and make it the main language in creating a project.